leondutoit/pg-ntk-demo/presentation.md

 4. data is analysed
 5. users manage their own data
 6. admins get audit insights
-7. developers create applications using composing these features
+7. developers create applications using these features

 # Table creation